- Reference Number: HEY-636/2017

 After 4pm and on weekends, please contact Castle Hill Hospital – Ward 11 on telephone number (01482) 623011.

-St. Mark’s Hospital has granted permission for Hull and East Yorkshire Hospitals to use the information in this leaflet which they have devised.
+St. Mark’s Hospital has granted permission for Hull University Teaching Hospitals NHS Trust to use the information in this leaflet which they have devised.